Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

 Xiangyu Gao [xygao@uw.edu](mailto:xygao@uw.edu)

 ## Abstract
 Millimeter-wave radars are being increasingly integrated into commercial vehicles to support new advanced driver-assistance systems by enabling robust and high-performance object detection, localization, as well as recognition - a key component of new environmental perception.
-In this paper, we propose a novel radar multiple-perspectives convolutional neural network (RAMP-CNN) that extracts location and class of objects based on further processing of the rangevelocity-angle (RVA) heatmap sequences.
-To bypass the complexity of 4D convolutional neural networks, we propose to combine several lower-dimension NN models within our RAMP-CNN model that nonetheless approaches the performance upperbound with lower complexity.
+In this paper, we propose a novel radar multiple-perspectives convolutional neural network (RAMP-CNN) that extracts the location and class of objects based on further processing of the range-velocity-angle (RVA) heatmap sequences.
+To bypass the complexity of 4D convolutional neural networks, we propose to combine several lower-dimension NN models within our RAMP-CNN model that nonetheless approach the performance upper bound with lower complexity.
 The extensive experiments show that the proposed RAMP-CNN model achieves better average recall and average precision than prior works in all testing scenarios.
 Besides, the RAMP-CNN model is validated to work robustly under the nighttime, which enables low-cost radars as a potential substitute for pure optical sensing under severe conditions.

 ## Highlights
 <p align="center"> <img src='docs/res.png' align="center" height="230px"> </p>